 The Low Volume Condition alert is designed to help reduce alert false positives.
 This condition will automatically ignore high/low values, according to the alert's metrics.

-IMPORTANT: An alert is triggered only when the alert's metrics meet the specified condition value.
+IMPORTANT: An alert is triggered only when the alert's metrics meet the specified condition value (the condition is applied on metrics with the “counter” aggregation type).
 If the low volume condition is off, (i.e., Ignore Low Volume Anomalies is not selected), the condition will be disregarded.

 - Select the Ignore Low Volume Anomalies checkbox.
 Note that this will not trigger an alert if the value is in the past.